JackAlgera/LayoutCreator/README.md

 # LayoutCreator
-Small application that is intended to improve a friend's dad's workflow.
+Java stand alone application that is intended to improve a friend's dad's workflow.